-James Hartt is an Equal Expert Associate based in Brighton, UK.
+James Hartt is an Equal Experts Associate based in Brighton, UK.
 Over the next few posts he’ll be sharing his recent experiences with using React Native.

 Let’s imagine you’ve been busy developing Native apps all this time, and you’ve just come across Facebook’s ambitious, cross-platform React Native project.
 You’ve absorbed all the buzz, dreamt of the development savings, and you’re now wondering: is it suitable for your project?